-The most important thing to understand about genes, no matter what you were taught during your education, is that they are not an immutable blueprint.
-In fact your genes are more like a piano – they can play a different tune depending on who or what is pressing the keys.
+Fast forward to the 21st Century and we now know that it’s ‘a bit more complicated than that’.
+Your genes are not an immutable blueprint with pre-ordained outcomes.
+They work more like a piano, playing a different tune depending on who or what is pressing the keys.
 Feed them broccoli and you get one tune; deep fried Mars bars play another.
-Your genes are constantly interacting with your environment, second by second, and your emotions, environment and inputs change the way they work.
+Your genes are constantly interacting with your environment to change the way they work.
 It’s an emerging field of science called epigenetics.

-In recent years there has been growing interest in a particular kind of genetic variant called ‘single nucleotide polymorphisms’.
-These are inherited differences in base pairs that change the genetic code and have a profound affect on our health.
-For example, they control our ability to absorb, transport and utilise nutrients; they make us more or less prone to inflammatory disease; they affect the way we process hormones and toxins; and they impact the quality of our gut flora.
-Nutrigenetics is the study of the way gene variations impact dietary response, and it is particularly relevant to breast cancer.
-When you understand your own polymorphisms you can take steps to support your health in highly specific ways to make up for inbuilt errors of metabolism.
+Nutrigenetics is particularly relevant for breast cancer.
+When you understand your own ‘single nucleotide polymorphisms’, or SNPs, you can take steps to support your health in highly specific ways to make up for innate errors of metabolism.
 For example if you have a genetic tendency to low B12 levels you can supplement this vital nutrient (closely associated with cancer) to make up for your tendency; if you discover that you have a predisposition to higher levels of inflammation (also associated with cancer) you can prioritise anti-inflammatory foods in your diet.
 Nutrigenetic knowledge can help you make lifestyle and treatment choices too, helping you understand if you are suited to a vegetarian or vegan diet, or whether some medications might be more helpful than others.
-In my opinion, nutrigenetics is the most empowering area of nutritional therapy.
-It can show you what you need to pay attention to – and it can also help you to find areas where you can be more relaxed because your genes are working well.

 One area of great interest to breast cancer patients is the nutrigenetics of a biochemical process called ‘methylation’.
 This biochemical reaction happens billions of times a second in your body.
-It’s so critical to life that genetic ‘glitches’ in the methylation cycle can have a profound impact on your health.
-Scientists have discovered that there are some key genetic polymorphisms that control methylation and that by altering key methylation nutrients we can improve the way the body does it.
-Since the various pathways affected by methylation include
+It’s so critical to life that SNPs in the methylation cycle can have a profound impact on your health.
+The various pathways affected by methylation include

 - hormone production, hormone receptors and hormone detoxification and elimination